Chizhik/Linear-Regression-and-Logistic-Regression/README.md

 # Linear-Regression-and-Logistic-Regression
-This is my implementation of Linear Regression and Logistic Regression using puthon and numpy
+This is my implementation of Linear Regression and Logistic Regression using python and numpy.